 What We Provide

-If your school opts to offer Pre-AP courses to help prepare your students for AP and other college-level courses, here’s what we supply.
+If your school opts to offer Pre-AP courses to prepare all students for success in high school and beyond, here’s what we supply.

 The Pre-AP Designation

-The Pre-AP courses that a school offers will receive the College Board’s official Pre-AP designation.
+The Pre-AP courses that a school offers will receive the College Board’s official Pre-AP framework.

 To earn the designation for a course, you must agree to: